2011 Egyptian revolution: Online activism and social media

 People take to the streets on 7 April 2008, in Mahalla, Egypt.
 In the days following the planned strike on 6 April that was shut down by government force, a series of uprisings and military reprisals turned the city of Mahalla, about two hours north of Cairo, into a conflict zone.
-Rising food prices fueled the unrest.
+Rising food prices fuelled the unrest.
 The 6 April Movement was formed in the wake of the uprisings which fed revolutionary sentiment and helped lead to the 2011 revolution.

 The 6 April Youth Movement (Arabic: حركة شباب 6 أبريل) is an Egyptian Facebook group begun in spring 2008 to support workers in El-Mahalla El-Kubra, an industrial town, who were planning to strike on 6 April.

 Activists called on participants to wear black and stay home the day of the strike.
 Bloggers and citizen journalists used Facebook, Twitter, Flickr, blogs and other media tools to report on the strike, alert their networks about police activity, organize legal protection and draw attention to their efforts.
 The New York Times has called it the political Facebook group in Egypt with the most dynamic debates.
 In March 2012 it had 325,000 predominantly young and members, most previously inactive politically, whose concerns included free speech, nepotism in government and the country's stagnant economy.
 Their Facebook forum features intense and heated discussions, and is frequently updated.

-According to political scientist Shingo Hamanaka (2020), social media networks such as Facebook and Twitter did not act as isolated triggers of the 2011 Revolution but as mobilizing tools that connected pre-existing activist groups like the 6 April Youth Movement to a broader audience.
+According to political scientist Shingo Hamanaka (2020), social media networks such as Facebook and Twitter did not act as isolated triggers of the 2011 Revolution but as mobilizing tools that connected pre-existing activist groups like 6 April Youth Movement to a broader audience.
 Hamanaka's analysis of two data sets show that individuals who were already highly engaged online, were significantly more likely to join street demonstrations.
 The study distinguishes between two groups, "early movers," who organized protests through digital platforms, and "late followers," who were influenced on digital platforms when widespread mass demonstrations began.

 We are all Khaled Said is a Facebook group which formed in the aftermath of Said's beating and death.
 The group attracted hundreds of thousands of members worldwide, playing a prominent role in spreading (and drawing attention to) the growing discontent.
 As the protests began, Google executive Wael Ghonim revealed that he was behind the account.
 He was later detained for a few days until the government was able to get a hold of certain information that they needed.
 Many questions were left around that subject, no one really understood what had actually happened or what has had been said.
 In a TV interview with SCAF members after the revolution, Abdul Rahman Mansour (an underground activist and media expert) was disclosed as sharing the account with Ghonim.
 Another online contribution was made by Asmaa Mahfouz, an activist who posted a video challenging people to publicly protest.
 Facebook had previously suspended the group because some administrators were using pseudonyms, a violation of the company's terms of service.